Tour description: Georgian Dublin Walking Tour & Irish Architectural Archive

 The Irish Architectural Archive in Merrion Square collects and preserves the records of Irish architecture – from the earliest structures to contemporary buildings – and makes these freely available to all who wish to consult them.
 It is an excellent resource for authors researching a historical setting for their novel.

 Being able to consult records of architectural details such as maps, plans, fixtures and fittings and develop an understanding of the structure of buildings including everyday things like lighting, heating, cooking, water and sewerage, what was available when, and how much it cost, are all very useful to the writer.
+If you have questions about what life would have been like in Georgian Dublin, please let us know in advance (use the Contact Form button below) so that we can tailor the visit to your interests.

 Accessibility